radionets-project/pyvisgen/docs/developer-guide/contributions.md

 Best practice is to create one branch per new feature, so that you do not mix code from each.
 This also makes the reviewing process much easier.

-:::{admonition} If you're working on a fork...
+:::{admonition} If you're working in a fork...
 :class: warning
 ...you should **never** add commits to the `main` branch of your fork.
 This will create issues due to diverging histories of the main repository and your fork, whenever